Joe Cordina: Professional career

 Cordina was booked to face Hakim Ben Ali for the vacant WBA International lightweight title on 31 March 2018, on the Anthony Joshua vs. Joseph Parker undercard.
 He won the fight by a third-round technical knockout.

+British and Commonwealth champion

 Cordina vs. Dodd

 Cordina made his first regional title defense against Sean Dodd on 4 August 2018, in a fight which was simultaneously a bout for the vacant Commonwealth lightweight title as well.
 He won the fight by unanimous decision, with scores of 117–112, 119–109 and 120–109.

 Cordina vs. Townend

 Cordina faced Andy Townend on 20 April 2019 in his first Commonwealth title defense.
 The vacant British lightweight title was on the line as well.
 He won the fight by a sixth-round technical knockout.

 Cordina vs. Gwynne

 Cordina made the first defense of the British and Commonwealth titles on 31 August 2019.
 He won the fight by unanimous decision, with scores of 116–110, 116–111 and 116–110.